MolochDaGod/GaiminTeleClick/README.md

 ## Donate

-If you've enjoyed ButtonMania and would like to support the project, consider making a donation in cryptocurrency.
+If you've enjoyed  and would like to support the project, consider making a donation in cryptocurrency.
 Your contributions help cover hosting costs and other digital expenses.
 Here are our donation addresses:

 - **TON**: `UQAaTJqQ4bqy6xxCUV-MSWMsJulwLAP1Dyma5TaA0aGwWiEe`
 - **Ethereum/Binance (ETH/BNB)**: `0x0948A61328b3eCeDa37CC33907F30d4AC06C34Ed`